danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- improve thank you page
+- NOT DONE: Find a way to “autosave” these results
+- add password encrypt
 - if yes: display his/her results
 - check for: finalSubmit in mongoDB
 - on opening page check if user already submitted results